cosmos/ibc/docs/ibc/3_IBC_ARCHITECTURE.md

 ## What is IBC?

-IBC is an application-agnostic layered protocol stack for *inter-blockchain communication* which handles authentication, transport, and ordering of structured data packets relayed between two blockchains.
+The *inter-blockchain communication protocol* is designed for use as a reliable module-to-module protocol between modules running on independent distributed ledgers across an untrusted network layer.
+The protocol handles authentication, transport, and ordering of structured data packets relayed between modules on separate ledgers.

 ## What is IBC not?

+IBC is not (only) an atomic-swap protocol: arbitrary cross-chain data transfer and computation is supported.

 IBC is not (only) a token transfer protocol: token transfer is a possible application-layer use of the IBC protocol.